luo-yuanfu/is-despot/README.md

 [Copyright &copy; 2014-2018 by National University of Singapore](http://motion.comp.nus.edu.sg/).

-APPL Online is a C++ implementation of the DESPOT algorithm for online POMDP planning [1] [2].
+APPL Online is a C++ implementation of the DESPOT algorithm for online POMDP planning [1], [2].
 It takes as input a POMDP model in the POMDPX file format.
 It also provides an API for interfacing directly with a blackbox simulator.

-For bug reports and suggestions, please email <motion@comp.nus.edu.sg>.
+For bug reports and suggestions, please email <yuanfu@comp.nus.edu.sg>.

 [1] Luo, Y., Bai, H., Hsu, D., & Lee, W. S. (2019). [**Importance sampling for online planning under uncertainty**](https://journals.sagepub.com/doi/full/10.1177/0278364918780322).
 The International Journal of Robotics Research, 38(2–3), 162–181.